-f0 Syntax
+f0/f0s Syntax

-Each line in f0 describes one object in the model.
-Lines starting with the '#' sign are considered to be comments and are ignored.
-The syntax is:
+Lines starting with the # sign are considered to be comments and are ignored.

 CLASSID:PROPERTY1,PROPERTY2,...

-PROPERTY1,PROPERTY2,... - a set of properties of the object.
+PROPERTY1,PROPERTY2,... – a set of properties of the object.
 Each class defines the sequence of properties and a reasonable default value for each one.
 The full definition of the property is NAME=VALUE.
 You can skip NAME= if the given property is next in the sequence.
-Object descriptions with omitted property names are not recommended as they may be misinterpreted by future GDK versions with different property sets.
+Object descriptions with omitted property names are not recommended as they may be misinterpreted by future SDK versions with different property sets.
 There is an exception for easier editing: skipping inside the "natural" (= "unlikely to change") property sequences like x,y,z is allowed, you can write "x=1,2,3" instead of "x=1,y=2,z=3".
 (Such exceptional properties are marked by flag 1024 in the property definition, see Param::flags(int i) ).
 You can also skip the whole definition of a property and accept the default value.
 If you want to pass special characters (for ex. a comma) or set the empty string value (""), VALUE can be placed between quotes (").

 Examples